 A clear and active work schedule is posted a minimum of 2 weeks in advance and up to a month in advance.
-Interns are typically scheduled to work 40 hours per week.
-Typically the work week starts on Wednesday with a group meeting, and a staff meeting, followed by regular facilities support roles including flipping classrooms, grocery shopping and doing laundry.
-The remainder of the work week is scheduled in various roles including working in the school store, facilities, deckhanding, supporting public programs and more.
+Interns are typically scheduled to work 36-40 hours per week.
+Typically, the work week starts on Wednesday with a group meeting and a staff meeting, followed by regular facilities support roles, including flipping classrooms, grocery shopping, and doing laundry.
+The remainder of the work week is scheduled in various roles, including working in the school store, facilities, deckhanding, supporting public programs, and more.
 Some scheduled time is designated as 'slojd time' - independent work time for craft.
 Taking a class as a student counts toward scheduled hours for that week.

 Will I get to take classes as a student?
 What is expected of me during class?
-Will I have access to work spaces on campus to practice my craft?
+Will I have access to workspaces on campus to practice my craft?

-Yes!
 The internship program manager coordinates a series of Intern Intensive classes that are designed specifically to give the cohort a chance to develop in craft together.
 Some of these classes overlap with trainings, such as an introduction to woodfired baking that prepares students for teaching breads programs in the summer and supporting weekly pizza potlucks.
 Additionally, interns have \$3500 course credit for tuition and materials for selected courses.
 This typically equates to 8-12 classes of various lengths (from North House's course catalog) in addition to the 6-8 Intern Intensive classes.

-During class, interns get the opportunity to participate as a student and try their hand at new crafts!
-This is one of the great benefits of the program.
+During class, interns get the opportunity to participate as students and try their hand at new crafts!
 Just as for other North House community members, interns continue to represent and support the school while in class, and may be asked to assist the instructor as needed, such as seeking out a different tool or putting on a fresh pot of coffee for the class!

 Another benefit of the program is the opportunity to take advantage of our beautiful harborside campus and the resources available to practice budding craft skills.
-A compact intern workspace is available throughout interns' time at North House.
-We also hope that interns take advantage of classroom spaces when available, while upholding the best space use ethics and taking care of spaces and equipment.
-It is important to note that our campus is a busy place, and when there isn't class in session, there is likely one getting ready to start in a classroom on any given day.
-Spaces may not always be available for independent use, and interns will work with the program manager and the classroom manager to plan use of spaces accordingly.
+We hope that interns take advantage of classroom spaces when available, while upholding the best space use ethics and taking care of spaces and equipment.
+It is important to note that our campus is a busy place, and when there isn't a class in session, there is likely one getting ready to start in a classroom on any given day.
+Spaces may not always be available for independent use, and interns will work with the program manager and the classroom manager to plan the use of spaces accordingly.